BYU-IDAHO THEATRE PROGRAMS FAQ

 No. You may consider an interdisciplinary degree that involves a combination of studies in music, theatre and dance.

 No. However, depending on your career goals, studying a foreign language may be advantageous.
-The Academic Discovery Center can assist you in the selection of foundations and elective classes that compliment a theatre major.
+Academic Advising can assist you in the selection of foundations and elective classes that compliment a theatre major.

 No. You may choose to have a minor in another discipline in addition to your degree in Theatre or you can pursue more credits in Theatre classes to deepen your training.
 See the catalog for specific requirements.